A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Simulation

 We estimate the parameters of four classes of models that approximate the underlying bivariate data: \begin{itemize}

 \item \textbf{GLM} is the simplest model included as a benchmark that assumes independence between time points:

-The model is specified as above so that $\beta_1$ and $\beta_2$ can be the exclusive parameters for times 1 and 2 respectively.
+The model is specified as above so that $\beta_1$ and $\beta_2$ are the exclusive parameters for times 1 and 2 respectively.
 Note that the GLM has a constant dispersion parameter, so we have $\sigma_1=\sigma_2=\sigma$.

 \item \textbf{GEE} incorporates an adjustment for dependence to the generalized linear model through a correlation matrix.
-In this case with only two time points there is only one correlation parameter so there is no need to specify a correlation structure beyond this single parameter:
+In this case with only two time points there is only one correlation parameter, so there is no need to specify a correlation structure beyond this single parameter:

-We use the simplest form of the GEE, which follows the distributional specification of the GLM, i.e., a constant dispersion parameter $\sigma$. \item \textbf{GLMM} combine a fixed linear model with a normally distributed random intercept term, which is assumed to be common to subjects between margins and induces dependence between observations at the two time points.
+We use the simplest form of the GEE, which follows the distributional specification of the GLM, i.e., a constant dispersion parameter $\sigma$. \item \textbf{GLMM} in its simplest form with just a single random intercept combines a fixed linear model with a normally distributed random intercept term, which is assumed to be common to subjects between margins and induces dependence between observations at the two time points.

 For the GLMM, the five parameters of the bivariate distributions can be captured directly.
 The most flexible model is the generalized linear mixed model with a random effect term and time-dependent $\sigma$: